AVLI Restaurant in Benitses, Corfu: A Dining Experience to Remember

 • Pelagonia,” “Pelagonic Peninsula”

-• With equal to 5 Beaufort wind, it was called “Poros,” derived from the ancient Greek verb peiro = to pierce, to pass through, to cross the sea.
+• With a wind speed of 5 Beaufort, it was called “Poros,” derived from the ancient Greek verb peiro = to pierce, to pass through, to cross the sea.
 But what do you use to cross the sea?
 A floating “medium” (naus = ship).
-From the ancient Greek verb peiro, we also get “pirate” (peiratis), and “piracy” (peirateia).
+From the ancient Greek verb peiro, we also get “pirate” (peiratis) and “piracy” (peirateia).
 “Poroi Alos” were the sea routes.
 Someone who was in the “Poros” (the passage, the sea route), with the prefix en (inside) was called “emporos” (merchant).
 This is where trade (emporio) begins.
-This is how they became “euporos” (prosperous, rich) or, if they couldn’t engage with the sea, they were “aporos” (without the wealth the sea provides, pour).
+This is how they became “euporos” (prosperous, rich) or, if they couldn’t engage with the sea, they were “aporos” (without the wealth the sea provides, poor).

-• With equal to 6 Beaufort wind, it was called “Pontos,” giving us terms like “Pontoporos” (seafaring) ship, “Pontians.”
+• With a wind speed of 6 Beaufort, it was called “Pontos,” giving us terms like “Pontoporos” (seafaring) ship, “Pontians.”

-• With equal to 7 Beaufort wind, it was called “Klydon,” leading to the term klydonismos (pitching or rolling of a ship).
+• With a wind speed of 7 Beaufort, it was called “Klydon,” leading to the term klydonismos (pitching or rolling of a ship).

 • With 9 Beaufort wind, it was called “Rothion.”